 South-east and north-west opportunities.

-The school's south-east region includes the Warragul, Traralgon, Sale, Bairnsdale and Leongatha sites.
+Our south-east region includes the Warragul, Traralgon, Sale, Bairnsdale and Leongatha teaching sites.
 Places are open to students from the direct entry and graduate entry streams of the medical program.

-The north-west region includes the Mildura and Bendigo clinical training sites.
+Our north-west region includes the Mildura and Bendigo training sites.
 Most places are taken up by Extended Rural Cohort students.
 However, a limited number of placements are available each year for medical students from other streams.

 Questions about medical clinical placements